blehotay/vgv_coffee_image_app/README.md

 This is a sample app that fetches a coffee image from https://coffee.alexflipnote.dev/ Coffee Api and allows a user to store to favorites using BLoC and repository pattern

 Run the app on iOS simulator or Android emulator.
-When the app loads, a new coffee i image will load.
+When the app loads, a new coffee image will load.
 User can choose to see a new image, save image as a favorite or view favorites.